Read Time: 3 min.

 Mae never thought she would get the chance to study, especially as an adult.
 Since becoming an Artisan, Mae’s pursued many opportunities she wouldn’t otherwise have.
 She’s learned how to read and write in her native language and is studying English and computers.
 Mae is very thankful for her amazing teachers.

-*Trades of Hope is excited to celebrate this update from our Artisan partners in North Asia about Mae:
+*Trades of Hope is excited to celebrate this update from our Artisan partners in East Asia about Mae:

 Mae is known for being our fastest person on the production line!
 She can construct new jewelry faster than everyone and loves producing tassel earrings.
 Whenever we have a new design, Mae is the first one to create it and helps teach other women on our production team.

-Trades of Hope is partnering to restore hope to sex trafficking survivors in North Asia.
+Trades of Hope is partnering to restore hope to sex trafficking survivors in East Asia.